P1033313

 Strategy

-Scenario planning, analysing governance developments, and understanding policy levers
+Scenario planning, analysing governance developments, understanding policy levers

 Communication

-Articulating AI risks clearly and adapting messages for varying audiences
+Articulating AI risks clearly, adapting messages for varying audiences

 Career Planning

-1-on-1 mentorship, pathways to contribute to AI Safety, and post-camp action planning
+1-on-1 mentorship, pathways to contribute to AI Safety, post-camp action planning

 Applied Projects

-Afternoon literature review and a 2.5-day capstone project with mentorship and peer feedback
+Afternoon literature review, a 2-day capstone project with mentorship and structured feedback

 Typical schedule